erikswed/Greta-100-React-Web-App/README.md

 ##### THE BIGGEST SOURCE FOR GRETA THUNBERG'S FRIDAYS FOR FUTURE INFORMATION IN THE FORM OF IMAGES, MOVIES, TEXT AND ARTICLES

-This is a fan website built using ReactJS and Bulma as the CSS framework.
+This is a fan website built using ReactJS and using Material-UI for frontend and Redux store as backend

 (we are looking for contributors to help build this site!)